-Students in the NYU College of Global Public Health MPH degree program are helping to discover innovative solutions to epidemics and reinvent the public health paradigm.
+Students in the NYU School of Global Public Health MPH degree program are helping to discover innovative solutions to epidemics and reinvent the public health paradigm.

 By participating as an organization or preceptor in an Applied Practice experience, you will have the advantage of working with our eminent students at the pinnacle of their coursework.
 They have been immersed in our multidisciplinary approach, gaining action-based learning and applied experiences framed with practical skills, and ready to put their passion for public health to work for you.

 What Is an Applied Practice Experience?

 An Applied Practice Experience serves as the culminating experience for all Master of Public Health students in all of our concentrations.
 Students complete at least 180 hours of hands-on fieldwork training either as an individual through an internship or research leading to a thesis.